awsdocs/aws-cost-management-user-guide/doc_source/ad-SNS.md

    ```

    {
-     "Sid": "E.g., AWSBudgetsSNSPublishingPermissions",
+     "Sid": "E.g., AWSAnomalyDetectionSNSPublishingPermissions",
      "Effect": "Allow",
      "Principal": {
-       "Service": "budgets.amazonaws.com"
+       "Service": "costalerts.amazonaws.com"
      },
      "Action": "SNS:Publish",
      "Resource": "your topic ARN"
    },
    ```

-1. Replace **E\.g\., AWSBudgetsSNSPublishingPermissions** with a string\.
+1. Replace *E\.g\., AWSAnomalyDetectionSNSPublishingPermissions* with a string\.
 The `Sid` must be unique within the policy\.

+1. Replace *your topic ARN* with the Amazon SNS topic Amazon Resource Name \(ARN\) from step 7 in this procedure\.

 1. Choose **Create topic**\.

-1. Under **Details**, save your ARN\.

-1. Choose **Edit**\.

-1. Under **Access policy**, replace *your topic ARN* with the Amazon SNS topic ARN from step 10\.

-1. Choose **Save changes**\.

    Your topic now appears in the list of topics on the **Topics** page\.

-## Troubleshooting<a name="budgets-sns-troubleshoot"></a>

-You might encounter the following error messages when you’re creating your Amazon SNS topic for budget notifications\.

-**Please comply with SNS ARN format**
-There’s a syntax error in the ARN you replaced \(step 9\)\.
-Confirm the ARN for proper syntax and formatting\.

-**Invalid SNS topic**
-AWS Budgets doesn’t have access to the SNS topic\.
-Confirm that you’ve allowed budget\.amazonaws\.com the ability to publish messages to this SNS topic, in the SNS topic’s resource based policy\.

-**The SNS topic is encrypted**
-You have **encryption** enabled on the SNS topic\.
-The SNS topic won’t work without additional permissions\.
-Disable encryption on the topic, and refresh the **Budget edit** page\.

-## Checking or resending notification confirmation emails<a name="budgets-confirm-subscription"></a>
+## Checking or resending notification confirmation emails<a name="ad-confirm-subscription"></a>

-When you create a budget with notifications, you also create Amazon SNS notifications\.
+When you create an anomaly detection monitor with notifications, you also create Amazon SNS notifications\.
 For notifications to be sent, you must accept the subscription to the Amazon SNS notification topic\.

 To confirm that your notification subscriptions have been accepted or to resend a subscription confirmation email, use the Amazon SNS console\.